renatoathaydes/osgiaas/docs/osgiaas-cli.md

 * `&&` - breaks up a single line into several commands.
 * '|' - pipes the output of a command as the input of the next command.
-* '|>' - takes the output of a command as a variable that can be replaced anywhere in the next command.

 Examples: